-No guarantee of a perfect response system is implied by this plan.
-As personnel and resources may be overwhelmed, WTAMU can only endeavor to make every reasonable effort to respond to the situation, with the resources and information available at the time.
+It is the policy of West Texas A&M University that no guarantee is implied by this plan of a perfect incident management system.
+As personnel and resources may be overwhelmed, WTAMU can only endeavor to make every reasonable effort to manage the situation with the resources and information available at the time.